-AFF recommends that any service person who feels they may be eligible discuss their circumstances with their chain of command.
+AFF recommends that any Service person who feels they may be eligible discuss their circumstances with their chain of command.

-The Armed Forces Occupational Paternity Leave Scheme (AFOPLS) will allow qualifying personnel (usually fathers) to take up to 26 weeks of Additional Paternity Leave (APL) in order to care for their new child in the first year of the child’s life or the first year after a child’s placement for adoption and, in some cases, to receive Additional Statutory Paternity Pay (ASPP).
+The Armed Forces Occupational Paternity Leave Scheme (AFOPLS) will allow qualifying personnel to take up to 26 weeks of Additional Paternity Leave (APL) in order to care for their new child in the first year of the child’s life or the first year after a child’s placement for adoption and, in some cases, to receive Additional Statutory Paternity Pay (ASPP).

 However, to qualify for APL&P (Additional Paternity Leave and Pay), personnel must meet certain qualifying criteria, the first being that this type of leave and pay is only available if the child’s mother or the co-adopter has returned to work with at least two weeks of unexpired maternity or adoption leave entitlement remaining.

 Existing paternity leave arrangements.
-The two weeks of paid paternity leave (i.e. 14 days) which is available to qualifying Service personnel at the time of the birth of a child, or in the case of adoption, the placement of a child, will continue to be available.
+The two weeks of paid paternity leave (i.e. 14 days) that is available to qualifying Service personnel at the time of the birth of a child, or in the case of adoption, the placement of a child, will continue to be available.

 Deferral of Additional Paternity Leave.
 Members of the Armed Forces have an underlying commitment to be available at any time to serve at short notice both in the UK and on deployments overseas.
 For this reason, as is the case with OPL (Ordinary Paternity Leave), Commanding Officers have discretion to defer if operational circumstances require this.
 Personnel may also be recalled from APL if this is required for operational reasons.